Aunt Lou’s House

 Aunt Lou’s House - 2018

 Aunt Lou's House was developed through a need identified by community members: educational support and access to technology.
 With the help from a generous donor to purchase and rehab this property, we began with daily homework help, and these programs grew into various educational activities.
-Over the years, this includes book club, newspaper club, homework help, SAT prep, "emoji" club, adult reading/writing workshops, and even a science fair!
+Over the years, this has included book club, newspaper club, homework help, SAT prep, "emoji" club, adult reading/writing workshops, and even a science fair!

 Outdoor classrooms were built with AIAS Design + Build Studio through the University of Memphis.
 These outdoor spaces doubled our participation capacity from the single 700-square-foot house.